kevinsullivan/cs2120f24/README.md

 UVa CS 2120-002 F24 (Sullivan)

 Here's the initial state of the evolving git repository for our class.

-And here are the instructions for getting started.
-If you don't know what something here means (e.g., how to fork a repository on GitHub), there are videos all over Youtube, TikTok, or whatever.
+And just below are the instructions for getting started.

+If you don't know what something means (e.g.,how to fork a repository on GitHub), there are videos all over Youtube, TikTok, or whatever.

 Getting started: